Linking to GEOS 3.12.1, GDAL 3.8.4, PROJ 9.4.0; sf_use_s2() is TRUE

 # Assign zone ID variable

-# Here the ID is just a sequence from 1 to the number of grids in the spatial object
+# Here the ID is just a sequence from 1 to the total number of grids in the spatial object

 grid_sf$zoneID <- seq(1:length(grid_sf$geometry))